keyko-io/odyssey-dashboard/README.md

 1. We open the application as a DHL user
 1. We show the DHL home page with all the goods managed by DHL and the different states (In transit, Delivered, Problem detected)
-1. We open the "Pick up" button from the app, this open the camara view for scanning a QR
+1. We open the "Pick up" button from the app, this open the camera view for scanning a QR
 1. We scan the QR from the Merk app.
 We show a confirmation page where we say everything is looking good
 1. We show again the home page, with the new cargo added, now the state is "In Transit"
 1. The user clicks in the item just created, and see the detailed view